Standard

 minimum.
 For normal performance 6 cylinder and 4 cylinder applications the

-resistance should be 3 ohms minimum.
-This resistance can be measured
+primary resistance should be 3 ohms minimum.
+Primary resistance is measured

 across the negative and positive terminals of the coil with all other wires